linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 <table><tr><td>Period</td><td>Cash Flow $</td></tr><tr><td>0.25 through 10.25</td><td>5.00</td></tr><tr><td>11.25</td><td>105.00</td></tr></table>

-Suppose that the dirty price is  $118.75.
-The interest rate that will make the present value of the cash flows equal to$ 118.75 is 3.374%.
+Suppose that the dirty price is  \$118.75.
+The interest rate that will make the present value of the cash flows equal to\$ 118.75 is 3.374%.
 The yield to maturity is then 6.748%.

 # Relationships Among Coupon Rate, Current Yield, and Yield to Maturity